-Student shot in front of high school; youths sought
+Student shot, killed outside school on second day of classes

 PROVIDENCE, R.I.
-(AP) — A student has been shot outside a Rhode Island high school and a group of youths are being sought.
+(AP) — A student has been shot and killed outside a Rhode Island high school on just the second day of the academic year.

-Providence Police Chief Col. Hugh Clements tells the Providence Journal a male student is in critical condition after he was shot outside the Providence Career and Technical Academy Wednesday afternoon.
+Providence Police Chief Col. Hugh Clements tells the Providence Journal the male student died after he was shot outside the Providence Career and Technical Academy on Wednesday afternoon.

-The victim, who Clements didn’t name, was taken to a Providence hospital.
-Clements said police are now searching for two young suspects.

-The streets in front of the school were cordoned off.
-The newspaper reports a witness heard “two or three” shots and saw a youths fleeing from the victim, who was lying near the school’s sign around the time classes dismissed.
+The victim, who Clements didn’t name, had been rushed to the hospital after he was found was lying near the school’s sign around the time classes dismissed.

 Most Read Nation & World Stories